 Study Tour: Spain A Medieval Summer in London

-In the summer of 2013, our A Medieval Summer in London program will include a course on The Knights of the Round Table, taught by Dr Susanne Hafner.
+On occasion, the Center also sponsors summer courses at Fordham’s London campus at Heythrop College.
+In the summer of 2013, our A Medieval Summer in London program offered a course on The Knights of the Round Table, taught by Dr Susanne Hafner.
 The Summer 2012 course, English Mystics and Heretics, was taught by Dr Patrick Hornbeck; click here to see the blog kept by the students in this course.
 For one student's experience studying abroad in this course, see her review in The Ram, Fordham's student newspaper.
 For several Fordham students’ experience at the Heythrop College campus, see the article in the Fordham Observer.

 For several years the Center for Medieval Studies has also run Study Tour courses, which generally involve two weeks of intensive travelling (either in the early summer or January intercession) linked to meetings in the school year to prepare for the course.

 Every year Dr Richard Gyug and Dr David Myers run their popular Study Tour: Spain, which walks along the last 200 miles of the pilgrimage route to Santiago de Compostela.
 Past blogs of the Camino trip, along with syllabi and further information on the course, are available at the Study Tour: Spain link above.
 Up to 14 undergraduates are accepted, and graduate students also often accompany the group.
 Students sign up for the course in the spring semester and meet several times to discuss the trip and what they will be seeing, but the course runs primarily in a two-week period in the last week of May and first week of June.

 Undergraduate students may also wish to participate in another of Fordham's Study Abroad programs, since many offer courses about the middle ages.
 Further information on these opportunities is available from the International & Study Abroad Programs Office.